 “My dad taught me to keep a bucket of sand in the trunk in winter.
 When most cars had rear wheel drive, the extra weight in the back of the car gave you better traction in snow.
 Plus, you could put the sand under the tires [for traction]—using the shovel that, of course, you also kept in the car,” says Eric T. of Portland, Maine.

-The Truth: Carrying a well-stocked emergency kit is essential, according to the National Highway Traffic Safety Administration, but these days the most important item in it isn’t a shovel; it’s your cell phone.
+The Truth: Carrying a well-stocked emergency kit is essential, but these days the most important item in it isn’t a shovel; it’s your cell phone.
 “If you have roadside assistance, give them a call and let the experts help you out!” says Herbert.